Generalized Sweeping Line Spanners: Introduction

 An alternative way of describing the $\Theta$-graph construction is that for each cone with apex $u$, we visualize a line perpendicular to the bisector of the cone that sweeps outwards from the apex $u$.
 The $\Theta$-graph is then constructed by connecting $u$ to the first vertex $v$ in the cone encountered by the sweeping line as it moves outwards from $u$ (see Figure~\ref{fig:sweepingTheta}).

 The \emph{sweeping line graph} generalizes this construction by allowing the sweeping line to be at an angle $\gamma$ to the line perpendicular to the bisector of the cone (see Figure~\ref{fig:sweepingLine}, a more precise definition follows in Section 2).
 When $\gamma \in [0, \frac{\pi - 3\theta}{2})$ we show that the resulting graph is a spanner whose spanning ratio depends only on $\theta$ and $\gamma$.
 We note that this angle $\gamma$ implies that the line perpendicular to the sweeping line can be \emph{outside} the cone associated with that sweeping line, which is not supported in the common $\Theta$-graph (using bisectors) or the more general ones described in~\cite{NS-GSN-06}.
-For example, when 10 cones are used (i.e., $\theta = \pi/5$) the construction in~\cite{NS-GSN-06} allows for an angle up to $\theta/2 = \pi/10$, while our construction allows the far larger value of $7\pi/20$ and this difference increases as the number of cones increases (i.e., $\theta$ decreases).
+For example, when 10 cones are used (i.e., $\theta = \pi/5$) the construction in~\cite{NS-GSN-06} allows for an angle $\gamma$ up to $\theta/2 = \pi/10$, while our construction allows the far larger value of $7\pi/20$ and this difference increases as the number of cones increases (i.e., $\theta$ decreases).
+The ability to rotate the sweeping line has previously been used to define ordered $\Theta$-graphs~\cite{BGM04}, where a sweeping line perpendicular to a cone boundary gave a more efficient construction method.